GSS-Cogs/linked-data-repository/auth-spike.md

 - The `/login` endpoint will log you in with OIDC.
 - The `/logout` endpoint will log you out.

+Caching is a pig, so if you want to try different gmail accounts, its easiest to just use an incognito window.

-Once logged in, your access token is stored in a asymetrically encrypted session token in your browser (http only, stored against this serves domain only).
-Until the session expires or you log out, said access token is used to check your roles (i.e - do you have "admin"?) when you hit the `/` endpoint.
+Once logged in, your access token is stored in a asymetrically encrypted cookie in the browser (http only, only sent via https, stored against this serves domain only).
+Until it expires or you log out, said access token is used to check your roles (i.e - do you have "admin"?) when you hit the `/` endpoint.

+I have _not_ implement refresh logic or anything like that, it's just a spike.

 ## Setup